aaronjusvil/PA3/README.md

 #Looks for and obtains the "cars" dataframe's rows from index 0-4, including 4, and displays their models, and then the odd numbered columns that come after,
 #which are the 'mpg', 'cyl', 'hp', 'wt', 'vs', and 'gear' columns, and stores it to variable 'part_a'
 ```
-***Code Description:*** ```cars.loc[0:4, ['Model', 'mpg', 'cyl', 'hp', 'wt', 'vs', 'gear']]``` finds and gets the rows of index 0-4, but only getting the columns labeled 'Model', 'mpg', 'cyl', 'hp', 'wt', 'vs', 'gear', which are the odd numbered columns of the original dataframe.
+***Code Description:*** This code finds and gets the rows of index 0-4 of the original dataframe, but only presents the columns labeled 'Model', 'mpg', 'cyl', 'hp', 'wt', 'vs', 'gear', which are the odd numbered columns of the original dataframe.
 This new dataframe is saved into variable 'part_a'.

 ***b.)*** Display the row that contains the ‘Model’ of ‘Mazda RX4’.
 ```